 - 6 free EFTPOS transactions p/m

 You can apply for a Junior Saver Account by visiting any Australian Military Bank branch and you can initiate the process over the phone.
-To find out the location of your nearest branch, simply click on the ‘Go to Site’ button.
+To find out the location of your nearest branch, visit the Australian Military Bank website.
 To apply, you have to meet these eligibility criteria:

 - Maximum age.
 You are up to 17 years old.